Representing Women in BJJ

 Talk to schools and local authorities or Lottery funding

-If you are thinking of starting a local class, initiative or one-off event for women or young girls there could be help and funding available form your local council.
+If you are thinking of starting a BJJ class in schools, an ongoing schools initiative or one-off event for women or young girls there could be help and funding available form your local council.
 It will take some digging, but people are usually very helpful in pointing you in the right direction.
 All it takes is the confidence to ask.

 So contact your local council about funding for kit for your club, as what training schemes are available for your students or instructors.
 Google your local authority and just have the courage to send that first email.